-Government grants received from the Office of the Chief Scientist in Israel are recognized upon receipt as a liability if future economic benefits are expected from the research project that will result in royalty-bearing sales.
+Government grants received from the Israel Innovation Authority are recognized upon receipt as a liability if future economic benefits are expected from the research project that will result in royalty-bearing sales.

 A liability for the loan is first measured at fair value using a discount rate that reflects a market rate of interest.
 The difference between the amount of the grant received and the fair value of the liability is accounted for as a Government grant and recognized as a reduction of research and development expenses.
 After initial recognition, the liability is measured at amortized cost using the effective interest method.
 Royalty payments are treated as a reduction of the liability.